DE-cr/NEPviewerCR/README.md

 * correct figures for monthly production (in already completed months, NEP omits the last day)
-* more condensed overviews of my PV system's overall performance (see examples below)
+* more informative overviews of my PV system's overall performance (see examples below)

 This is why I created...